antonkryvko/kazakhstan_uzbekistan_tenders_scraper/README.md

-# Uzbekistan and Kazakhstan tenders scraper
+# Uzbekistan and Kazakhstan state purchases scraper
-A scraper to get information about Uzbekistan and Kazakhstan state tenders.
+A scraper to get information about Uzbekistan and Kazakhstan state purchases.

 ## Requirements
 ### Python